tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson35.md

 * interact with the server
 * deploy the app to a server in the cloud

+Today we'll show how to create a nextjs app from scratch
+* How to add pages to the app and how to Link to them from other pages
+* How to create a general Layout that applies to every page
+* How to add bootstrap styling to all pages
+* How to interact with the server using the api/ routes with handler functions

 # Creating a Nextjs app from scratch
 We will work through the steps of creating a nextjs app from scratch and explain all parts of the app as we go